cyrichardson/docs-cloud-keep/api-docs/api-operations/methods/delete-delete-v1-secret.rst

 .. code::

-   curl -X DELETE -H 'X-Auth-Token: $AUTH-TOKEN' \
+   curl -X DELETE -H "X-Auth-Token: $AUTH_TOKEN" \
         $ENDPOINT/v1/secrets/{secretID}

 Response
 """"""""""""""""

 The operation returns an HTTP 204 Accepted response code, if successful.
 It does not return a response body.